Classification of conformal minimal immersions from $S^2$ to $G(2,N;\mathbb{C})$ with parallel second fundamental form: Introduction

 In these four theorems, $\underline{V}^{(n)}_i$ denotes the linearly full Veronese surface in $\mathbb{C}P^n$, its standard expression is given in Section 2 below.
 If $n\leq N-2$, for one thing, we add zeros to the end of $V^{(n)}_i$ such that it belongs to $\mathbb{C}^N$, in the absence of confusion, we also denote it by $V^{(n)}_i$; for another, we denote it as $\widehat{V}^{(n)}_i$ by adding zeros to the front of $V^{(n)}_i$ such that it belongs to $\mathbb{C}^N$ also.

 Theorems 1.1-1.4 give the classification of all linearly full conformal minimal immersions from $S^2$ to $G(2,N; \mathbb{C})$ with parallel second fundamental form, no two of the above eighteen cases are congruent, i.e. there is no isometry of $G(2,N;\mathbb{C})$ such that it transforms one case into another.
+Furthermore, the Gauss curvatures that occur in Theorems 1.1-1.4 obey Delisle, Hussin and Zakrzewski's conjecture \cite{D-H-Z1, D-H-Z2}.